Abban/TextMeshAnimator/README.md

 # TextMeshAnimator

 Adds basic shake and wave animation tags to Unity TextMesh.
-This is a basic proof of concept as I found it pretty hard to find any decent documentation on a way to achieve this.
+This is a proof of concept as I found it pretty hard to find any decent documentation on a way to achieve this.

 ![Text](https://raw.githubusercontent.com/Abban/TextMeshAnimator/master/text.gif)